 Posts Tagged ‘organizational norms’

-Every organization has a set of beliefs, or norms, that guide day to day interactions and processes.
-Organizational beliefs help to frame our decision making and allow us to be consistent and efficient.
-In public agencies, there are a lot of them.
+Every organization has a set of beliefs, or norms, that guide day-to-day interactions and processes.
+Organizational beliefs help to frame our decision-making and allow us to be consistent and efficient.
+In local government, there are a lot of them.
 Sometimes, however, our beliefs become so ingrained that we use them as an excuse for not moving forward.
 Our beliefs can prevent us from making the change we know we need to make.
-You may not even be aware of the beliefs that are preventing you or your organization from making the change that is screaming to be made.
+You may not even be aware of the beliefs that are preventing you or your organization in local government from making the change that is screaming to be made.

 “Everyone knows” that…